EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 ## BIC [code]

 ## THEMA [code]
+See the Thema Subject Categories 1.4 browser on the EDItEUR website for up-to-date [Thema categories and codes](https://ns.editeur.org/thema/en).
+For help, see Thema's [instructions on categorizing books](https://www.editeur.org/files/Thema/20200619%20Thema%20v1.4%20Basic%20instructions.pdf).

 ## BISAC [code]
-See the Book Industry Study Group website for the up-to-date [BISAC categories and their codes](https://bisg.org/page/BISACEdition).
-See BISG's [instructions on categorizing books.](https://bisg.org/page/BISACSelection).
+See the Book Industry Study Group website for up-to-date [BISAC categories and their codes](https://bisg.org/page/BISACEdition).
+For help, see BISG's [instructions on categorizing books](https://bisg.org/page/BISACSelection).

 ## LCC [code]